Iceland's Blue Lagoon: The Ultimate Guide

 Due to its excellent location, soothing waters, and rich skin nourishment benefits, Iceland's Blue Lagoon quickly became the country's most visited attraction, rivaled only by the Golden Circle sightseeing route.

-The Blue Lagoon has become famous internationally as well and tops many travelers' bucket lists.
-National Geographic named it one of the top 25 Wonders of the World, and Conde Nast Traveller included it on a list of the top 10 spas in the world.
+The Blue Lagoon has also become famous internationally and tops many travelers' bucket lists.
+National Geographic named it one of the top 25 Wonders of the World, and Conde Nast Traveller included it on a list of the best destination spas in the world.

 But what's so special about the Blue Lagoon in Iceland?
 Read on to learn more about its history, the difference between the entry tickets, why it's so blue, and what makes it unique.